-Ø OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2008 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 1-10235 IDEX CORI Delaware (State or other jurisdiction of incorporation or organization) 36-3555336 (I.R.S.
-Employer Identification No.) undee Road, Northbrook, Illinois Address of principal executive offices) 60062 (Zip Code) Registrant's telephone i number: (847) 498-7070 or 15(d) of the ne Securities Exchange Act of 1934 during strant was required to file such reports), and has filed all reports required to be filed by Section 13 the preceding 12 months (or for such shorter period 1 (2) has been subject to such filing requirements for - Yes ☑ No □ non-accelera ted filer, or a smaller reporting company.
-S arge accelerated filer, an accelerated filer, a ee the definitions of "large accelerated filer," Rule 12b-2 of the Exchange Act.
-(Check one): Large accele on-accelerated filer □ Smaller reporting company □ heck if a smaller reporting company) Indicate Exchange Ac shell company (as defined in Rule 12b-2 of the Exendinge 7 K Yes 🗆 No ☑ Number (net of treasu oration outstanding as of April 30, 2008: 82,323,339
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) $\sqrt{}$ OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2008

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) o OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number 1-10235

+IDEX CORPORATION

+(Exact Name of Registrant as Specified in its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+36-3555336 (I.R.S.
+Employer Identification No.)

+60062 (Zip Code)

+630 Dundee Road, Northbrook, Illinois

+(Address of principal executive offices)

+Registrant's telephone number: (847) 498-7070

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes o No 🗵

+Number of shares of common stock of IDEX Corporation outstanding as of April 30, 2008: 82,323,339 (net of treasury shares).

+Accelerated filer o